Carl Zeiss: Establishment of the workshop for precision machinery and optics. Early years in Jena.

 In 1847 he began to make simple microscopes which almost immediately met with especially good commercial success.
 Compared to his competition Vincent Chevalier of Paris, Simon Plössl of Vienna or his mentor Körner, they proved to be not only cheaper, but better.
 Zeiss microscopes could be focused by moving the column that carried the optics, instead of the object stage.
-Zeiss' method was more convenient on a dissecting microscope.
+Zeiss's method was more convenient on a dissecting microscope.

 Business was so good that he was able to hire an assistant and move to a larger workshop by early 1847.
 On 1 July 1847 Zeiss took the significant step of taking on his first apprentice, 17 year old August Löber (1830–1912).
 Löber became one of the most important workers in the Zeiss workshops, becoming a profit sharing partner and staying with Zeiss until his death.
 A total of 27 simple microscopes were delivered to customers beyond the borders of the grand duchy in 1847.
 Three difficult years followed with poor harvests, business crisis and revolution in the grand duchy, but by 1850, Zeiss and his microscopes had established a good enough reputation to receive an attractive offer from the University of Greifswald in Prussia.
 The university's instrument maker Nobert had moved and Zeiss was asked by several members of the faculty to fill the vacancy with an appointment as curator of the physics cabinet with a salary of 200 Talers.
 Nothing came of the offer, and Zeiss was to remain in Jena for better or worse, when an influential mathematician maintained that such a position should not be filled by a "foreigner."

 His sister Pauline kept the household in Jena until Carl Zeiss married a pastor's daughter Bertha Schatter (1827–1850) on 29 May 1849.
 She died giving birth to his first son in February of the following year.
 Roderich survived to eventually join his father in the family firm.
 In May 1853 Zeiss married Ottilie Trinkler, a headmaster's daughter.
 They had one son, Karl Otto (1854–1925) and two daughters, Hedwig (1856–1935) and Sidonie (1861–1920).